TheodoreAD/mkdocs-taudelta/docs/live-editor.md

-# Live Editor [PROPOSAL]
+# Live Editor

 ## What this is

 ### Philosophy

 The point of `MkDocs Tau Delta` is to make `Markdown` the language of choice among engineers writing documentation.

 An additional goal is to address a larger group of users beyond the ones creating documentation.
 If meeting minutes, roadmaps, speeches, presentation notes could be created on-the-fly and saved to a site where stakeholders can read and contribute to the documents easily, then senior engineers, team leads and project/product/department managers would become part of the target audience, leading to significantly increased product proliferation.

 Success depends on at least four factors: